Options

 # Run the package tests using `pytest`

-CIBW_TEST_COMMAND: pytest {package}/tests
+CIBW_TEST_COMMAND: pytest {project}/tests

 # Trigger an install of the package, but run nothing of note